Beez00-creator/Beez00-creator.github.io/intro.md

 ## Competitions, Conferences, Workshops
 - National VICEROY Symposium Poster Finalist | Williamsburg, VA | April 2026
   Selected to present research at the College of William & Mary among scholars from over 40 academic institutions, alongside defense leaders and researchers.

+  Served as team leader for the development and presentation of
-  Presented “Spectrum Awareness for Cyber Operators: Why EMS Matters in Cyber Defense.”
+  “Spectrum Awareness for Cyber Operators: Why EMS Matters in Cyber Defense.”

+  Recognized for leadership, mission focus, and disciplined execution as a U.S. Marine Corps veteran contributing to defense-aligned research.

   [Official Announcement](https://www.hccs.edu/news/2026/april/houston-city-college-viceroy-scholars-selected-as-poster-finalists-for-national-symposium/)
   [View Poster](projects.md)